im-Goodman/ULS/DS3_ULS/ScientificWorkflow/Result/README.md

 # Scientific Workflow
-LIGO and Montage are constructed according to the structures of the corresponding scientific workflows.
+We have adapted the LIGO and Montage scientific workflows from the Pegasus project to the DS3 simulator.

-A small-scale experiment is conducted here, comparing ULS with HEFT_RT, the main baseline.
+LIGO and Montage workflows include 42 and 20 tasks, respectively, with complex structures.

-Two scientific workflows and Radar Correlation are selected here, and 500 workflows are randomly injected to obtain the results shown in the figures.
+500 instances of the two scientific workflows and the Radar Correlation workflow are randomly injected to the HCS platform.
+ULS and HEFT_RT are used as the scheduling algorithms, and the experimental results in terms of DMR and OT are shown in the figures.

-The conclusion is consistent with the paper, highlighting the superiority of ULS.